Undergraduate writers, submit your work by December 31, 2017 to be considered for the New Terrain Award.

 Whole Terrain, the nationally renowned literary journal of Antioch University New England, has established an annual award for outstanding undergraduate writers.
 We’re seeking environmental writing — poetry, fiction or non-fiction — from current undergraduates for this year’s volume on the theme of About Time (see full Call for Submissions below).

 The writer of the winning piece will receive the New Terrain Award of $250 and have his or her work published in the upcoming issue.
-Entries should be sent via email with the subject header “New Terrain Award Submission.”
-Include in your email: your own name, mailing address, email address, and phone number; your college/university name, mailing address, and phone number; and your academic advisor’s name, address, email address, and phone number.
-Attach your submission to the email as a .doc, .docx, or .pdf file.
+Entries should be sent using our online form.
+If you have questions or need assistance, please send us an email with the subject header “New Terrain Award Submission.”

 To qualify for the award, you must be an undergraduate student in good academic standing, and your submission must be original, unpublished work.
 This information will be verified for potential candidates.